OUR SCHOOL GOVERNORS ARE:

 If you ever feel you need to discuss any issues regarding school life or would like to feedback any positive experiences to the governing body please do not hesitate to contact a member of staff or one of our governors.
 This can be done through the school office or direct with one of the parent governors.

-Meet the Chair and Vice Chair of Governors
+Meet the Chair of Governors

 I became a school parent governor when my children attended Irby Primary School.
 My work involved looking at management and organisation arrangements in universities and colleges mainly in the north-west region.
 I found that my work provided experience that was beneficial in some ways in the role of a governor.